5 Exercises to Rehabilitate Retirement Funds

 1. Slash expenses to rebuild savings.
 Budgeting sounds boring, but it is essential to building a tightly woven nest in which to accumulate retirement savings—as opposed to a loosely constructed one that lets unneeded expenses slip through the cracks.
 Remember that small changes add up.

-According to HSBC’s Global Report, The Future of Retirement: A Balancing Act, the majority (81%) of working age people have had their retirement savings abilities significantly impacted by a life event.
-As a general rule, most households should plan to accumulate six months of living expenses for these types of unforeseen circumstances (such as a job loss or health emergency) with the goal of avoiding treating retirement accounts as cash if and when emergencies arise.
+According to HSBC’s Global Report, The Future of Retirement: A Balancing Act, the majority (81%) of working-age people have had their retirement savings abilities significantly impacted by a life event.
+As a general rule, most households should plan to accumulate six months of living expenses for these types of unforeseen circumstances (such as a job loss or health emergency) with the goal to avoid treating retirement accounts as cash if and when emergencies arise.
 And, of course, once an emergency fund is in place, extra money can be funneled toward retirement savings.

 2. Create additional income opportunities.
 In addition to Social Security, consider creating a second income stream from a side business, seasonal, or part-time job.
-Ten or 15 years may not be a lot of time to build a large retirement portfolio, but it is more than enough time to develop two or three or more income streams.
-In some cases, what starts as a side business becomes a second career with many people working and even starting new businesses past the age of 65.
+Ten or 15 years may not be much time to build an extensive retirement portfolio, but it is more than enough time to develop two or three or more income streams.
+In some cases, what starts as a side business becomes a second career, with many people working and even starting new businesses past age 65.
 So consider options now so that the new venture might be self-sustaining by age 65.

 4. Delay retirement.
-Pushing retirement for two, three, or even five years allows extra time to accumulate sometimes much-needed funds.
+Pushing retirement for two, three, or even five years allows extra time to accumulate what are sometimes much-needed funds.